harness/ff-golang-server-sdk/README.md

 This quickstart assumes you have followed the instructions to [setup a Feature Flag project and have created a flag called `harnessappdemodarkmode` and created a server API Key](https://ngdocs.harness.io/article/1j7pdkqh7j-create-a-feature-flag#step_1_create_a_project).

 ### Install the SDK
-Install the python SDK using go
+Install the golang SDK using go
 ```golang
 go get github.com/harness/ff-golang-server-sdk
 ```